Zeyu-Li/lua-runner/README.md

 ## About

-Run your Lua code right inside of JavaScript or TypeScript with this module
+Run your Lua code right inside of JavaScript or TypeScript with this module.
+Made from [wasm_lua](https://github.com/Dreagonmon/wasm_lua)

 - [x] Lua 5.4.0
 - [x] TypeScript support